Skip to main content

 Example:

-Tesla’s rapid production cycles mimic Agile’s fast, iterative approach—ensuring faster innovation and delivery than traditional automakers.
+Tesla’s rapid production cycles mirror Agile’s fast, iterative approach, ensuring faster innovation and delivery than traditional automakers.

 3) Stronger Collaboration and Alignment